Skip to content

 Two important data-driven mechanisms:

 1. Same-sex pairing per area.
-The same_category_sources: block at the top of relationship_rules.yaml reads data/population/sexual_orientation/orientation_by_msoa_normalized.csv (per-MSOA ONS marginals) and computes P(same-sex couple) = homosexual + 0.5 * bisexual per MSOA.
-Couple-forming rules use this live, falling back to same_category_probability_fallback: 0.05 only when an MSOA isn't in the table.
+The same_category_sources: block at the top of relationship_rules.yaml reads the per-nation census marginals under data/population/sexual_orientation/ (EW_, SCT_ and NI_orientation_by_mgu.csv, stacked into one table) and computes P(same-sex couple) = homosexual + 0.5 * bisexual per area.
+Couple-forming rules use this live, falling back to same_category_probability_fallback: 0.05 only when an area isn't in the table.

 2. creates_romantic_couple: true.
 Rules with this flag mark pairs as cohabiting couples; the romantic relationships step downstream picks them up automatically (rather than re-pairing them).